department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

     links:
     - url: /disability-benefits/eligibility/ratings/
       title: How VA Assigns Disability Ratings
-      description: Learn how VA assigns severity ratings and how they affect your disability payments.
+      description: Learn how we assign severity ratings and how they affect your disability payments.
     - url: /disability-benefits/eligibility/presumed-disability/
       title: Presumed Disability
-      description: Find out why some chronic (long-lasting) conditions may qualify you for disability benefits
+      description: Find out why some chronic (long-lasting) illnesses or illnesses caused by contact with toxic chemicals or other hazardous materials may qualify you for disability benefits.
 ---

 <div class="va-introtext">